 The book explains just how and why Williams was so amazing – both on and off the baseball field.
 For example, Williams was a figher-pilot Marine hero both in World War II and Korea.
-His military service took nearly five full years out of his career, nearly all in his prime, yet he still managed to amass amazing batting numbers.
+His military service took almost five full years out of his career, nearly all when he was “in his prime,” yet he still managed to amass amazing batting numbers.
 Most modern statistical analyses place Williams, along with Babe Ruth and Barry Bonds, among the three best hitters to have played the game.
 And his service garnered him accolades as well, including a Presidential Medal of Freedom.

 The illustrations (watercolor, gouache, and pencil), also by Tavares, are up to the author/illustrator’s usual high standards in terms of historical authenticity and the ability to capture action and convey emotions.
 When Jim looked at the pictures he exclaimed, “Yeah!
 That’s Williams exactly!”

 At the back of the book there are background notes and a page of statistics (which to my disgust and amazement, Jim could cite without looking).

 Evaluation: I don’t like watching baseball, but I sure love reading about the heroes who have participated in the game.
 This is a great book, and not just for baseball fans!

 2012 Oppenheim Gold Seal Award